christopher-j-smith/crispy-palm-tree/README.md

 # crispy-palm-tree
-Various projects written for Udemy/Coursera course work and other projects
+Repository for collaboration and non-proprietary professional work